Our initiative is based on a simple observation.

 We are multi-stakeholder.

-We foster hybrid coalitions by bringing together old and new actors of global governance: states and multilateral organizations, but also local governments, NGOs, companies, foundations, and civil society at large.
+We foster hybrid coalitions by gathering old and new actors of global governance: states and international organizations, but also NGOs, companies, foundations, philanthropic organizations, development agencies, religious groups, trade unions, think tanks, universities, and civil society at large.

 We are project-oriented.

-We showcase and support concrete projects.
-They are either normative (instruments of law, standards, and good practices) or capacity-building (new institutions, mechanisms, and innovations).
+We showcase and support concrete projects that are either normative (instruments of law, standards, and good practices) or capacity-building (new institutions, mechanisms, and innovations).

-We are both an actor and a platform.
+We are both an actor and a platform to advance governance solutions when there are none.

 We are an event to mobilize all stakeholders for collective action.

-- Space for Solutions: All organizations can showcase and advance a new governance project.
+- Space for Solutions: Presenting solutions for incremental change.
+All organizations can showcase and advance their global governance project to other stakeholders to jointly advance them.

-- Space for Debates: Stakeholders discuss projects, initiatives, and ideas to address the challenges of our world.
+- Space for Debates: Discussing solutions rather than problems.
+Stakeholders discuss projects, initiatives, and ideas to address the challenges of our world.

-- Space for Innovations: Experts help create the technological solutions for the world of tomorrow.
+- Space for Innovations: Developing digital prototypes.
+Experts help create technological solutions for the world of tomorrow.

-We are a resource to help implement and scale-up the most promising governance projects
+We are also a resource to help implement and scale-up the most promising governance projects.